 Since 2012 an annual conference has held space for disabled people to gather, to resource each other and the church.
-It's a partnership between St Martin-in-the-Fields & Inclusive Church, working with rather omething Worth Sharing than for disabled people.
+It's a partnership between St Martin-in-the- Fields & Inclusive Church, working with rather than for

 Many face barriers to getting in and joining in churches and communities.
 How can we unlock gates and open gifts?
 How can we change the church where we are, with what we have?